 - Deposits are usually at least 10 per cent.

-- If you buy a new build, the developer will usually be VAT registered.
+- The developer will usually be VAT registered if you buy a new build.
 They will add the flat rate of 23 per cent IVA tax to their invoices.

 We’d advise any new expats to consult an experienced agent or broker to ensure you’ve got an overview of the taxes on Portuguese properties before searching – so you aren’t disappointed if those costs tip the total investment over budget.